Lost Medieval Cities on the Caspian Sea Littoral

 Built Environment, Coastal geology & environment, Geography, Literary & Linguistics, Medical history

 Twelve men from the Soviet Union on a scientific expedition to the remotest part of planet Earth, Antarctica, in 1961, found themselves on the horn of an incredible dilemma.
-One of their number, the expedition doctor, suddenly became acutely stricken with appendicitis.
+One of their number, none other than the expedition doctor, suddenly became acutely stricken with appendicitis.
 What to do?
 No one else was medically trained and outside medically help was thousands of kilometres away, the patient couldn’t be transported there and waiting would prove fatal.
 So the surgeon, Leonid Rogozov, did the only thing he could do to try to save his own life…as mind-numbingly inconceivable as it sounds he operated on himself!

 Novolazarevskaya Station, Antarctica, in winter (Photo: Sky News/Getty Images)